 Applications may be submitted:

 Electronically: via the Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs Web site.
-It is preferable that documents be submitted in Portable Document Format (PDF).
+Documents should be submitted in Portable Document Format (PDF) as a single document.

 350 Albert Street